Fills

 @level() decorator creates a level (horizontal line).

-value— Value of the level on a vertical scale of an indicator.title— Human readable title which is visible in the indicator’s Settings panel.line_color— Color of the line.line_style— Style of the line.
+value— Value of the level on the indicator’s vertical scaletitle— Human-readable title which is visible in the indicator’s Settings panel.line_color— Color of the line.line_style— Style of the line.
 It is represented as enum value of typeline_style.line_width— Width of the line.

 Bands